KPersaud11-BC/Surfs_Up/README.md

 ## Summary
 ### Additional Queries
 One additional query that can be done is gather more data for December.
 As mentioned, June has 200 more data points than December.
 The current data ends in August 2017, so it excludes December 2017.
 This may level out any average or standard deviation discrepancies that showed up in my key differences.
+Data can be retrieved via an API call using OpenWeatherMap's Historical Weather Data API. and searching for Oahu.

 Another additional query that can be done is analyzing precipitation.
 I wrote a query in a similar manner to the challenge deliverables that described precipitation data for June and December.
 The resulting table is shown below.
 <table>